resque/resque/README.markdown

 jobs or you can create new classes specifically to do work.
 Or, you can do both.

-Resque is heavily inspired by DelayedJob (which rocks) and is comprised of three parts:
+Resque is heavily inspired by DelayedJob (which rocks) and comprises three parts:

 1. A Ruby library for creating, querying, and processing jobs
 2. A Rake task for starting a worker which processes jobs